tabmo/ReactiveAerospike/README.md

 ```

 **IMPORTANT note about Aerospike Keys**: Internally Aerospikes only cares about its [keys](https://github.com/aerospike/aerospike-client-java/blob/master/client/src/com/aerospike/client/Key.java) digests.
 By deafult the key value provided by the user is discarded.
 You're going to have to specifically define a `WritePolicy` with `sendKey = true` if you want Aerospike to store your key.
-You can go on using the key you have defined and pass it through your functions, but the original value would not be available, should you need it.
+You can go on using the key you have defined and pass it through your functions, but the original value would not be available, if you need it.

 Also note that implicit conversions are used to support transformations from your types to Aerospike values.